 As more products go cordless, durability has become an imperative for battery connectors.

-Batteries enable devices as simple as a toy or as complex as a phone to operate using stored energy instead of a wired connection to an energy source.
-As more devices become cordless and more sophisticated devices move into the consumer realm, the connectors that attach and secure the battery or battery pack within the device must become more durable and more easily operable.
+Batteries enable devices to operate using stored energy instead of a wired connection to an energy source.
+As more devices that once were wired become available in cordless versions for high-reliability purposes such as medical equipment or industrial equipment, the connectors that connect the battery or battery pack within the device must become more durable and more easily operable.

 A few decades ago, battery connectors in consumer devices largely consisted of commercial assemblies made up of holders, clips, and simple spring or leaf-spring contacts.
-Today, battery-powered devices such as cellphones, medical devices, and wearables — including those used in soldier-worn military equipment — may contain advanced computing capabilities and handle greater currents.
+Today, consumers have access to powerful battery-powered devices such as cellphones, medical devices, and wearables — including those used in soldier-worn military equipment — that may have advanced computing capabilities and handle greater currents.
 The task of replacing or charging the battery may occur in challenging environments or be accomplished by inexperienced users.
 As a result, battery connectors have evolved to facilitate these requirements and support the overall durability and performance of the device.

 “Many interconnects for batteries today have origins in the mobile phone industry.
 They are smaller and more robust because of that.
 They also handle higher levels of current,” said Giuseppe Rovitusa, business development manager for micro solutions at Molex.
 “A general trend impacting battery connectors is shrinking size.
 The combined volume of all the connectors used on the board can be as much as 50% of the available space in a device, depending on the number of modules.
 Shrinking those connectors allows the size of the battery to increase, which then extends the amount of time the device can operate on a charge.”